 2. How long does it take to get a German driving license?

-The process usually takes 2-6 months, depending on your progress with lessons and test availability.
+The process usually takes 2-6 months, depending on your lesson progress and test availability.

 3. Are driving lessons mandatory in Germany?